-Probably the most mellow of all Kona beaches, Kamakahonu Beach is a quiet stretch of soft white sand tucked away along the northern edge of Kailua Bay.
-While relatively small, Kamakahonu Beach has some of the gentlest water of any Big Island Hawaii beach.
+Of all Kona beaches, Kamakahonu Beach is probably the most mellow, a quiet stretch of soft white sand tucked away along the northern edge of Kailua Bay.
+While relatively small, Kamakahonu Beach has some of the gentlest water of any of our Hawaii Big Island beaches.

 Protected from the open ocean by the Kailua pier and a lava rock breakwater, this is a favorite place for young children to play in the sand and safely swim in the calm water.
 Locals often refer to it as "keiki", or children's beach.
 Once the Big Island residence of King Kamehameha I, Kamakahonu is also known as King Kam beach.
 It fronts the Courtyard King Kamehameha Kona Beach Hotel.

 The calm water of the cove makes this one of the better Kona beaches to learn stand up paddle boarding.
 Once you’ve mastered the basics in the stillness of the inner lagoon, practice paddling farther out into Kailua Bay.
 Lessons and paddle board rentals are available on the beach, as well as surfboards, kayaks and snorkeling equipment.
 In addition to equipment rentals, facilities at the beach include restrooms and outdoor showers.

 Snorkelers will also enjoy this area.
 The beach provides easy entry into the water, with some good snorkeling outside of the protected cove and around to the north.
 Be aware of boat activity once outside the cove.

 The beach is adjacent to the heiau, or temple, of King Kamehameha I. His royal residence was called Kamakahonu, meaning "eye of the turtle."
 Much of the original temple has been preserved, and the area around the beach is very scenic with palm trees and gardens.